checkly/docs.checklyhq.com/site/content/learn/playwright/navigation.md

 ---
-title: Navigating websites and apps with Playwright
+title: How to Use Playwright to Navigate and Interact with Web Pages
 displayTitle: Navigating with Playwright
 metatags:
   title: Navigation & Waiting Strategies in Playwright